Democratic Men Are Now More Supportive of Gender Equality Than Republican Women

 Which helps explain why female Republicans express far less support for feminism than even male Democrats.
 Earlier this month, the research firm PerryUndem found that Democratic men were 25 points more likely than Republican women to say sexism remains a “big” or “somewhat” big problem.
 According to October polling data sorted for me by the Pew Research Center, Democratic men were 31 points more likely than Republican women to say the “country has not gone far enough on women’s rights.”
 In both surveys, the gender gap within parties was small: Republican women and Republican men answered roughly the same way as did Democratic women and Democratic men.
 But the gap between parties—between both Democratic men and women and Republican men and women—was large.

 Since Trump’s election and the recent wave of sexual-harassment allegations, this partisan divide appears to have grown.
-In January, when PerryUndum asked whether “most women interpret innocent remarks as being sexist,” Republican women were 11 points more likely than Democratic men to say yes.
-When PerryUndum asked the question again this month, the gap had more than doubled to 23 points.
+In January, when PerryUndem asked whether “most women interpret innocent remarks as being sexist,” Republican women were 11 points more likely than Democratic men to say yes.
+When PerryUndem asked the question again this month, the gap had more than doubled to 23 points.
 A year ago, Democratic men were 30 points more likely than Republican women to strongly agree that “the country would be better off if we had more women in political office.”
 The gap is now 45 points.

 Over the decades, a similar divergence has occurred in Congress.
 Syracuse University’s Danielle Thompson notes that, in the 1980s, “little difference existed between Republican and Democratic women [members of Congress] in their advocacy of women’s rights.”
 In the 1990s, Republican women members were still noticeably more moderate than their male GOP colleagues.
 That created a significant degree of ideological affinity between women politicians across the aisle.
 Now it’s gone.
 There are many more Democratic than Republican women in Congress.
 But, Thompson’s research shows, the Republican women are today just as conservative as their male GOP colleagues.